-NCAA Tournament 2017: Michigan Wolverines destined for A Sweet 16 Run?
+NCAA Tournament 2017: Michigan Wolverines Destined For A Sweet 16 Run?

 — Michigan Basketball (@umichbball) March 8, 2017

-U-M flew out on game day (March 8) arriving at the arena less than two hours before tipping off against the Fighting Illini.
+U-M flew out on game day (March 8), arriving at the arena less than two hours before tipping off against the Fighting Illini.
 Talk about zero turnaround time.
-The No. 8-seeded Wolverines proceeded to dismantle Illinois that day and went on to defeat Purdue, Minnesota and Wisconsin to become the lowest-seeded team in history to win the Big Ten Tournament – and one of the main reasons why is the play of their senior captain.
+The No. 8-seeded Wolverines proceeded to dismantle Illinois that day and went on to defeat Purdue, Minnesota, and Wisconsin to become the lowest-seeded team in history to win the Big Ten Tournament – and one of the main reasons why is the play of their senior captain.

-Right now no one is hotter in the Big Ten, and possibly the entire NCAA, than Derrick Walton, Jr.
+Right now, no one is hotter in the Big Ten, and possibly the entire NCAA, than Derrick Walton Jr.

-While many outlets reported that no injuries were suffered when the Michigan team plane skid off the runway, that wasn’t totally true.
-Land Of Ten reported that Walton injured his knee and needed stitches due to the plane incident, yet he went on to carry the Wolverines to the championship and a guaranteed NCAA Tournament berth.
+While many outlets reported that no injuries were suffered when the Michigan team plane skidded off the runway, that wasn’t totally true.
+Land of Ten reported that Walton injured his knee and needed stitches due to the plane incident, yet he went on to carry the Wolverines to the championship and a guaranteed NCAA Tournament berth.

-Injured or not, Walton was the star player on the court in every game, including the Big Ten title game vs. Wisconsin when he scored 22 points, dished out 7 assists and grabbed 6 rebounds.
+Injured or not, Walton was the star player on the court in every game, including the Big Ten title game vs. Wisconsin when he scored 22 points, dished out seven assists and grabbed six rebounds.

 Now the question is can Walton and the Wolverines carry this hot play into the NCAA Tournament?

-Momentum is a big thing in sports and right now the Wolverines are on some kind of roll.
+Momentum is a big thing in sports, and right now the Wolverines are on some kind of roll.
 Winners of five games in a row and 10 of their last 12 overall, don’t be surprised if the No. 7 seeded Wolverines make some noise in the upcoming NCAA Tournament.

 Michigan will face Oklahoma State in the first round of NCAA Tournament action on Thursday, March 16, and if they should advance to Round 2, they would play the winner of the Louisville/Jacksonville State match-up.
 While OSU and Louisville would be very tough opponents out of the gate, you can never underestimate the power of winning as an underdog in sports.
 A nice winning streak can build a lot of confidence and turn any team into a team of destiny.